 If you are taking other drugs (marijuana, speed), drink less than what you think your “baseline” tolerance is, because the combination of drugs may affect you in strange ways.

-Alcohol is pretty safe, but it is a drug that is more dangerous and with more side-effects than some illegal drugs.
+Alcohol is sort of okay, but it is a drug that is more dangerous and with more side-effects than some illegal drugs.
 You wouldn’t want to do too much of an illegal drug, so you wouldn’t want to do too much of alcohol (which is more dangerous) either.

 STAVE OFF PEER PRESSURE

-Sometimes it’ll be a friend.
-Sometimes it’ll be someone you’re trying to impress.
-Sometimes it’ll be a work buddy who you are getting drinks with who should probably know better.
+Sometimes it will be a friend.
+Sometimes it will be someone you’re trying to impress.
+Sometimes it will be a work buddy who you are getting drinks with who should probably know better.
 Some phrases they might use:

 “C’mon, it’s fuuuuuuun.”